 - A web application, on the other hand, has a rich set of features that are complex, interactive, and dynamic.
 Compared to non-existent dynamic environments of websites.

 - The purpose of a website is to display a certain amount of information or data available for public use.
 Which means that it will act as a static billboard.

 - The purpose of a web application is to directly interact with the end-user by utilizing various tools and methods.
 That does also include displaying various data and information, with mandatory authorization.

-● The deployment process of a website is utterly simple.
-And when you need to update some content within it, you just need to update the HTML code inside the specific web page and reload it. ● The deployment process of a web application is complex and requires several other technologies to deploy it online.
+- The deployment process of a web application is complex and requires several other technologies to deploy it online.
 Plus, if you need to change something, you will need to re-compile your entire web app to see the changes live.

 Advantages of web application